 Just as deterrence varies along the gradient, the contours of the gradient can shift over time.
 When NATO’s relative power was increasing, expansion was defensible.
 If NATO’s relative power decreases for whatever reason, then retrenchment makes more sense.
 Conversely, declining Russian relative power may enable NATO to bolster the line, rendering today’s gray zone provocations prohibitively costly tomorrow.
 As gray zone conflict reveals the contours of the deterrence gradient, especially in areas where the “defender” has overreached its ability or will to respond, actors can take steps to shore up defenses for the things they really value.
 Russia has advertised its willingness to interfere in elections, distort public debate, mobilize nationalist movements, and engage in other provocations, which in turn has already mobilized a Western response to improve awareness, counterintelligence, defenses, and deterrence postures.
 Much as the shooting down of the Malaysian Airlines aircraft over Donetsk led both to heightened debate in NATO about the possibility of intervention and to greater restraint on the battlefield on the part of Moscow, so too the lowering of credible escalation thresholds can help to contain risk-averse opportunists.
 Just as gray zone conflict is symptomatic of deterrence success, the increasing incidence of Russian provocation may be symptomatic of a closing window for its effectiveness, such as it is.

 The very fact that an adversary is engaging in limited conflict suggests vulnerabilities and opportunities.
 Instead of worrying that Russia is outwitting the West, we should instead realize that NATO has already blocked Russia from wielding even more influence.
 The general deterrence posture of NATO and US deterrence policy has arguably succeeded in keeping the more overt forms of Russian aggression in check.
 The unfortunate fact remains, however, that a simple remedy for gray zone conflict does not exist and it instead requires constant activity across domains to understand and contain new variations of provocation.
 Because conflict and deterrence are variable, they must be managed continuously as well.

+While Russian cyberattacks the focus of our empirical analysis, the theory should apply more broadly to all cases of gray zone conflict.
+Chinese incursions in the South China Sea offer another potential test.
+China’s use of “little blue men” suggests that Chinese opportunism and restraint are both enabling and constraining its foreign policy.
+That is, Beijing appears to fear that the use of more intense military operations risks provoking a Western response that both sides hope to avoid.
+Focusing on the credibility of deterrence rather than the novelty of means used for gray-zone conflict can also help to evaluate proper policy responses.
+Confronted with gray zone provocations by capable actors like Russia, China, and Iran, the United States would be well advised to reinforce its strengths while avoiding overextension.